pingcap/docs-tidb-operator/en/get-started.md

 #### Use `kubectl` to interact with the cluster

 To interact with the cluster, you can use `kubectl`, which is included as a sub-command in `minikube`.
-To make the `kubectl` command available, you can either add the following alias definition command to your shell profile or execute the following alias definition command after opening a new shell.
+To make the `kubectl` command available, you can either add the following alias definition command to your shell profile, or run the following alias definition command after opening a new shell.

 {{< copyable "shell-regular" >}}